mrmrs/writing/_posts/2013-12-10-vim-as-a-design-tool.md

 in the shortest amount of time with the least amount of effort.

-Terminal and command-line text editors are just tools to help us build beautiful products.
+Terminal and command-based text editors are just tools to help us build beautiful products.
 They shouldn't seem scary to us.
 They are here to help.

 Computers are here to do the boring stuff for us.
-And We should let them.
+And we should let them.
 Because the less time we spend doing boring dumb stuff, the more time we can spend thinking about fun things.
 Like memes and gifs and cats.

 So what is one way to get computers to do a lot of heavy lifting for us?
 Command-based text editing.<br>
 Wut?<br>